everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 This time we don't need to do any work.
 Homestar cached the receipts from our last run, and reports that it is replaying the workflow and its receipts.

 Notice also that our WASI log does not show up.
-WASI logs only happen on execution, not replay.
+WASI logging only happens on execution, not replay.
 We'll see in a moment how we can force re-execution to always see WASI logs.

 Let's try a workflow that uses all four arithmetic operations from our Rust, JavaScript, and Python sourced components: